In Turkey, there are many places to buy groceries like supermarkets, street markets, and grocery stores.

 In summer, supermarkets usually close at later hours.

-Street markets are a very popular alternative to buying groceries in Turkey.
+As Turkish people are usually very fond of grocery shopping, street markets are a very popular alternative to buying groceries in Turkey.

 Street markets are not permanent and have a designated day of the week.
 You can pass through the same street every day, it may seem like a regular street, yet one day, it will be full of vendors.